petergridge/openweathermaphistory/README.md

 ### Note
 Unit of measure is not applied to attributes only to the sensor state.
 Attribute values are supplied as metric values

-## Resources
-Two files are created in the config directory:
-- One named for the instance of the integration with a '.pickle' extension
-- The other is 'owm_api_count.pickle' that retains the daily API cound across all instances of the integration

 ## Attribute example
 ```